Easy Ways to Detect Air Leaks

 - Check for gaps where siding or bricks meet your foundation

-Conducting your own energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, which includes a blower door test that can help find major sources of energy loss in your home, and let you know how to fix them for greater energy efficiency.
+Conducting your own energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, which includes a blower door test that can help find major sources of energy loss in your home, and let you know how to fix them for greater energy efficiency.
 Contact Stark Services in Haltom City for a professional energy assessment at 817-668-6689.